roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 **5. split()**

-Splits the string at the specified separator, and returns a list.
+splits the string at the specified separator and returns a list.

 **Example 1:**